 Andreas Mikkelsen is a Norwegian rally driver who debuted in the World Rally Championship in 2006.
-Since then, he collected more than 80 WRC events and scored three wins, all three while driving Volkswagen Polo R WRC.
+Since then, he recorded 91 WRC events and scored three wins, all three while driving Volkswagen Polo R WRC.
 His best result in the WRC classification was third place for three years in a row between 2014 and 2016.
 Besides competing in WRC, Mikkelsen was a two-time champion of the Intercontinental Rally Challenge, in 2011 and 2012.

 Mikkelsen started career winning the first rally